No one will believe that this creamy dessert, topped with tangy rhubarb, is actually a light treat. &mdashRuth Eisenreich, Catonsville, Maryland

 - In a large bowl, beat the cream cheese, yogurt and sugar, until smooth.
 Gradually add egg substitute; beat on low speed just until combined.
-Stir in lemon peel and juice.
+Stir in lemon zest and juice.
 Pour filling over crust.

 - Bake at 350° for 35-40 minutes or until center is almost set.
 Cool on a wire rack for 10 minutes.
 Carefully run a knife around edge of pan to loosen; cool 1 hour longer.
 Cover and refrigerate overnight.

 - In a large saucepan, combine the rhubarb, sugar and 2 tablespoons water.
 Bring to a boil.
 Reduce heat; simmer until rhubarb is tender, about 10 minutes.
 Combine cornstarch and remaining water until smooth; gradually stir into rhubarb mixture.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Add food coloring if desired.
 Cover and refrigerate until cool.
 Spoon over slices of cheesecake.
-Yield: 12 servings.